 Intro: A name like Burkina Faso (West Africa's darling) and a capital named Ouagadougou (Waga-doo-goo) is enough to attract almost any spirited traveller if they get the chance to visit.
 However, exotic names (here is another one: Bobo-Dioulasso) might just be all that Burkina Faso has got going for it.
 Like the rest of the region it is notably very poor, and certainly has none of the big draw cards some of its neighbours have, such as Mali and Ghana.
 What it does have is a relaxed and organised feel to it, much more than say neighbouring Niger and Mali (and none of the instability), which to be fair most want out of pretty quick.
 Neither Ouagh or Bobo (the two largest cities and commonly used abbreviations) have much in the way of sights, but walking around is not unpleasant, internet plentiful and most Burkinabé friendly.
 Burkina Faso does seem to be one of those transit countries (like Zambia, Paraguay, the Baltic's, to name a few) where travellers end up on the way to someplace else or simply for the reason that they liked the sound of it; and it's Ouagh and Bobo that are the main transit towns.
 It's a day jaunt to either Mali or Ghana from either.
 Look on a map or flick through your guidebook and apart from Gorom-Gorom in the north and Banfora in the south there's not much else to attract you and with Ghana or Mali calling fleeting through seems like the best idea.
-It could be argued that considering what these two neighbours have to offer and the fact that getting to either the north or south is going to take a fair amount of effort.
-Then if you have limited time, feel worn out by bush taxis or want to get elsewhere the advice is probably to keep moving.
+It could be argued that considering what these two neighbours have to offer and the fact that getting to either the north or south is going to take a fair amount of effort, maybe don't bother.
+Also, if you have limited time, feel worn out by bush taxis or want to get elsewhere the advice is probably to keep moving.
 Those who have the time and energy - head out there and you will discover the gentle nature of the country and a landscape as varied as the people.
 A trip to Gorom-Gorom can be over-shadowed by the hassle it is to get there and the poverty you find, but get it right and you will feel as if you are in the National Geographic!
 Something unforgettable.
 For those who don't have time, just try to break up a journey and stay a night outside of Ouagh or Bobo.
 Don't expect too much, but remember where you are and that is reward enough in reflection.

 Highlights: Gorom-Gorom's Thursday market is quite a way to go, but reasonably interesting and less hassle than the market in Djenne, Mali.
 A slightly more relaxed and more organised feel than many neighbouring countries.